informalsystems/hermes/guide/src/commands/path-setup/clients.md

             option is not specified, a suitable clock drift value is derived from the chain configurations.

+        --trust-threshold <TRUST_THRESHOLD>
+            Override the trust threshold specified in the configuration.

+            The trust threshold defines what fraction of the total voting power of a known and trusted validator set is sufficient for a commit to be accepted going forward.

         --trusting-period <TRUSTING_PERIOD>
             Override the trusting period specified in the config.

             The trusting period specifies how long a validator set is trusted for (must be shorter than the chain's unbonding period).

-        --trust-threshold <TRUST_THRESHOLD>
-            Override the trust threshold specified in the configuration.

-            The trust threshold defines what fraction of the total voting power of a known and trusted validator set is sufficient for a commit to be accepted going forward.
+REQUIRED:
+        --host-chain <HOST_CHAIN_ID>
+            Identifier of the chain that hosts the client

+        --reference-chain <REFERENCE_CHAIN_ID>
+            Identifier of the chain targeted by the client
 ```

 __Example__